 - Do not re-use the same mask to go home that you used on the trip to a location.

 - Carry your clean masks in a plastic bag (preferably a zip-lock bag) or paper bag to keep them clean.

 - If you choose to use a cloth mask, you can wash and re-use them many times.
 It is a good idea to have at least two, so you will always have a clean one available.

-- Re-using a cloth mask without washing it is risky, because it can become contaminated or may not be as effective in protecting you.
-For each new situation put on a clean mask.
+- Re-using a cloth mask without washing it is risky.
+It can become contaminated or may not be as effective in protecting you.
+For each new situation, put on a clean mask.